Minnkhantkyaw/terraform-beginner/journal/week2.md

 ## Terraform Cloud and Multi Home Refactor

+Made changes to my code to work in TF Cloud again.
+You can make this change for all your projects in your TF Cloud account or you can set them for a particular project/workspace.
+That is the option I have choosen, per the video.

 I've updated my ``` gitpod.yml ``` to run the build_provider script each time a new env starts up.

-Also, we have moved back to TF Cloud and made a settings change that will allow us to execute the commands locally and make them faster.
+This allow me to skip that step in my set up each time.

-Not sure that is working for me as my deploy is taking about 8-9 minutes.
+Not sure that is working for me as my deploy is taking about 8-9 minutes. it is working, just take a bit of time for it to complete. :smile:

+I'm making two houses.
+One is for my own, existing Tiny House on Wheels, named [Morton Manor Tiny House on Wheels](http://www.mortonmanor.net/)
+And the other is for another fictional tiny house that I'd love to build, named Columbia Cottage.

+We'll need to refactor a few things.

+You can use the module again, it just needs to be called something different.
+Call the "house" module, but give it a different name.
+Like using a cookie cutter; you use the tool (module) to cut the cookie out the sugar cookie dough (morton manor), then you use the tool (module) cut another cookie from a shortbread dough (columbia cottage).
+Same tool, different cookies.
+Now to give those module the info it needs to build those different houses.

+MortonManor->house
+ColumbiaCottage->house